 You may also like: Things you must know about your credit card

-Five key factors are considered before generating the CIBIL report that includes – loan inquiries, payment history, type of credit opted by the borrow, utilisation of credit limit, and new credit facilities.
-Securities or assets used to secure the loan are also taken into consideration.
-For instance, a home loan or auto loan is secured by some other house, fixed deposit, or financial investment that is expected to mature in near future.
+- For instance, a home loan or auto loan that's secured by some other house, fixed deposit, or financial investment is eventually expected to mature in the future.

 You may also like: All you need to know about your EMI payment

 Factors That Affect Your CIBIL Score

 Several factors impact your CIBIL Score.
 And if you are aware of them, you can maintain a better CIBIL Score just by being a little mindful about these factors.

 - When it comes to repaying the loan, it is important to discipline.

 - If you have taken money from someone, you have to repay it.